xArm-Developer/xarm_ros2/ReadMe.md

 - (2023-04-20) Added the launch parameter `robot_sn`, supports loading the inertia parameters of the corresponding joint link, and automatically overrides the `model1300` parameters
 - (2023-04-20) Added launch parameters `attach_to`/`attach_xyz`/`attach_rpy` to support attaching the robot arm model to other models
 - (2023-06-07) Added support for UFACTORY850 robotic arm
+* (2023-10-12) Added the generation and use of joint kinematics parameter files

 ## 3. Preparation